robertpainsi/filtering.js/README.md

 *That's it!*

-If you need more flexibility, you can override any `FilteringFlow` method and use your own implementation.
-See [examples](https://github.com/robertpainsi/filtering.js/tree/main/examples) for more information.
+#### Parser

-`FilteringFlow` uses `Parser.parseSchemaFromHtml` by default.
-Therefore please note the HTML structure, classes and attributes.
+The Schema can be directly parsed from HTML.
+For this, the structure has to be built according to following rules.
+All class names can be adapted to suite existing projects.
+See above example, [example.html](https://github.com/robertpainsi/filtering.js/blob/main/examples/example.html), [initialize-from-html.html](https://github.com/robertpainsi/filtering.js/blob/main/examples/initialize-from-html.html) or other [examples](https://github.com/robertpainsi/filtering.js/tree/main/examples).

 - Group element
   - `.filtering-group`
   - `data-group-name="color"`
   - Filter element
     - `.filtering-filter`
     - `data-filter-name="red"`
 - Item element
   - `.filtering-item`
   - `data-filter-color="red"`<br>(the attribute name ends with the group name and is assigned the filter name)